 The carpal tunnel is a narrow osteo-fibrous passageway in the wrist containing nine flexor tendons and the median nerve.
-Under overuse conditions (repetitive hand activities), the tissue surrounding the flexor tendons thickens, causing a mechanical compression on the median nerve, resulting in pain, numbness, and tingling in the hand and arm, particularly at night – this is the carpal tunnel syndrome.
+Under overuse conditions (repetitive hand activities), the tissue surrounding the flexor tendons thickens causes a mechanical compression on the median nerve.
+It results in pain, numbness, and tingling in the hand and arm, particularly at night for carpal tunnel syndrome.
 The disease is frequently bilateral (affecting both hands).
-Sometimes there is another cause of nerve compression, like a deep ganglion or a bony problem.

-Carpal tunnel syndrome is quite painful, prevents sleep at night, and tends to aggravate over time, causing long-term irreversible sensory and motor nerve damages, so early diagnosis and treatment are essential.
-The diagnosis is usually made by nerve conduction studies and electromyography, sometimes by sonography, or both.
+Carpal tunnel syndrome is painful, prevents sleep at night, and aggravates over time, causing long-term irreversible sensory and motor nerve damage.
+Early diagnosis and treatment are essential.

 Health professionals recommend non-operative treatment in early cases, such as wearing a night splint or keeping the wrist neutral.
 Nerve gliding exercises may also help.